-The focus group experience could then be tailored from your side to be a more “soft sell” experience.
-The goal here is to not just gain a customer, but to create a fan who will leave the group and go and advocate for the game on social media or to their friends.
+The focus group experience could then be tailored from your side to be a more soft sell experience.
+The goal here isn't to just gain a customer but also a fan who will leave the group and advocate for the game to others.
 These small seeds of influence are the ones that need to be planted, alongside the influencers with more scale, in order to drive community adoption of your game.

-In terms of specifics, it wouldn’t make much sense to have 5 focus groups in one city, as you would likely be hitting the same community nodes.
-But having 5 focus groups across the country, or even in a few countries if you can figure out a way to outsource it effectively, is a great way to create one of those building blocks of influence.
+In terms of specifics, it wouldn’t make much sense to have five focus groups in one city, as you would likely be hitting the same community nodes.
+But having five focus groups across the country, or even in a few countries if you can figure out a way to outsource it effectively, is a great way to create one of those building blocks of influence.

-Keeping on top of your mentions on Reddit, Discord, Facebook, Twitter and all the other places gamers congregate online, is a hugely effective strategy for a number of reasons.
+Keeping on top of your mentions on Reddit, Discord, Facebook, Twitter - and all the other places gamers congregate online - is a hugely effective strategy for a number of reasons.
 It lets you do free customer research and get valuable player insights.
-And it also lets you ID any bugs in your game early, so you can get them fixed before they annoy a wider group of people or turn others off from downloading the game that you worked so hard to launch.
+It also lets you identify any bugs in your game early, so you can get them fixed before they turn others off from downloading the game that you worked so hard to launch.

 Teasers and trailers have been part of the movie business for almost as long as it has been around.
-And for good reason.
-It works.
-With the amount of video-based content being consumed on gaming channels (Twitch) and general video streaming platforms (YouTube), it would be a huge missed opportunity to not have a trailer to try and insert into paid advertising channels.
+And for good reason - it works.
+With the amount of video-based content being consumed on gaming channels (Twitch, Mixer) and general video streaming platforms (YouTube), it would be a missed opportunity to not have a trailer to try and insert into paid advertising channels.

 If you don't have the capability in-house, there are plenty of talented video curators and creators who work freelance that can create a fantastic product for not much investment – this collection shows exactly how good a game trailer can be and how it can work for you.

-Something specific to work in is quotes and high "star rating" reviews from anyone who has played and reviewed your mobile game.
-These things carry a lot of weight when people are deciding whether to download or not.
+Something specific to work in is quotes and high star rating reviews from anyone who has played and reviewed your game.
+These things carry a lot of weight when people are deciding to download.
 The more well-known the source, the better.

 To actually get these reviews without prompting is great.
 But sometimes, you need to work a little harder to get a quote from someone.
-If you’re after quotes from your early users, then you can incentivize those by offering an in-game credit or small monetary reward to get them reviewing your game.
+If you’re after quotes from your early users, then you can incentivize them by offering an in-game credit or small monetary reward to get them to review your game.

 If you’re looking to get quotes from well-known reviewers or publications, then offering them the chance to be one of three or five reviews featured on your marketing materials is a strong strategy, as it gives the reviewer the chance to be placed prominently on content that will be read by a lot of people.